DocumentationBook/SphinxDocumentation/resources/graphics/plantuml.rst

 PlantUML
 ########

-`PlantUML <https://plantuml.com/>`_ is tool widely used by software analytics, engineers, developers, and others to create various types of graphic diagrams.
+`PlantUML <https://plantuml.com/>`_ is a tool widely used by software analysts, engineers, developers, and others to create various types of graphic diagrams: :term:`UML` (Sequence, Usecase, Class, Object, Activity, and other) and non-UML.

 Setup